The question most first-time Saigon travellers don’t ask soon enough

 So we paid him just to end the ordeal, and only then did he pull forward the extra few metres to the hotel entrance — a move that felt both insulting and strangely theatrical.

-We learned that the airport taxi stands exist for a reason.
+the airport taxi stands exist for a reason

-That fake taxis often copy the logos with tiny spelling changes.
+fake taxis copy logos with tiny spelling changes

-That reputable drivers won’t bargain, threaten, or play toll-booth theatre.
+reputable drivers don’t bargain, threaten, or play toll-booth theatre

-That apps like Grab are a blessing for tired travellers.
+apps like Grab are a blessing when you land tired

-And that hotels are more than happy to organise licensed drivers who speak your name before you even see them.
+hotels are more than happy to organise licensed drivers who speak your name before you even see them

 Funny enough, that rough arrival ended up being one of the stories we tell the most.